Nakahama Manjirō: Legacy

-Manjirō apparently used his know-how of western shipbuilding to contribute to the effort of the Shogunate to build a modern navy.
+Manjirō apparently used his knowledge of western shipbuilding to contribute to the effort of the Shogunate to build a modern navy.
 He translated Bowditch's American Practical Navigator into Japanese, and taught English, naval tactics and whaling techniques.
 He allegedly contributed to the construction of the Shohei Maru, Japan's first post-seclusion foreign-style warship.

 Manjirō was married three times and had seven children.
 In 1918, his eldest son, Dr. Nakahama Toichirō, donated a valuable sword to Fairhaven in token of his father's rescue and the kindness of the town.
 It continued to be displayed in the town library even during World War II when anti-Japanese sentiment was very high.
-After the sword was stolen in 1977, a replacement was gifted in 1982 and is still on display at the library.
+After the sword was stolen in 1977, a replacement was given in 1982 and is still on display at the library.

 Among his accomplishments, Manjirō was probably the first Japanese person to take a train, ride in a steamship, officer an American vessel, and command a trans-Pacific voyage.

 There is a statue of Nakahama Manjirō at Cape Ashizuri, on Shikoku.
 However, his grave, formerly at the Zōshigaya Cemetery in Tokyo, was destroyed by American air raids in World War II.
 In Fairhaven, the Manjirō Historic Friendship Society renovated William Whitfield's home to include a museum dealing with the Manjirō legacy.

 Minor planet 4841 Manjiro is named after him.

-Many books have been published about Manjiro's life and journey such as Heart of a Samurai by Margi Preus, Born in the Year of Courage by Emily Crofford, and Shipwrecked!
+Many books have been published about Manjiro's life and journey, such as Heart of a Samurai by Margi Preus, Born in the Year of Courage by Emily Crofford, and Shipwrecked!
 The True Adventures of a Japanese Boy by Rhoda Blumberg.

 A Manjiro Festival, sponsored by the Whitfield-Manjiro Friendship Society, is held in Fairhaven in early October of odd numbered years.

+Manjiro was referenced in a 2025 episode of the anime series Aharen-san wa Hakarenai.